intel/host-int/README.md

 # Documentation

-This [slide deck](docs/host-int-project.pptx) gives a technical overview of the programs involved in the Host-INT* for packet-telemetry project, including which parts of the software run as user space programs vs. as EBPF programs loaded into the kernel, and the purpose of each program.
+This [slide deck](docs/host-int-project.pptx) gives a technical overview of the programs involved in the Host-INT* project, including which parts of the software run as user space programs vs. as EBPF programs loaded into the kernel, and the purpose of each program.

 This project uses slight variations of the INT header formats, versus what is documented in the published specifications.
 The primary reason for these extensions is to include a per-flow packet sequence number to enable packet loss detection.
-See [INT_Edge_to_Edge.md](docs/INT_Edge_to_Edge.md) for details of these header format differences.
+See [Host_INT_fmt.md](docs/Host_INT_fmt.md) for details of these header format differences.